hashgraph/hedera-nft-auction-demo/README.md

 # Token Specification

-In order to simplify creating a token through the command line, a file may be created with the following JSON.

 ## Binaries from base64

 If you'd like to attach an image and optionally a certificate document to the token, convert the two binary files to base64 and include in the JSON below.